 •An example of a legitimate, top quality olive oil is this one

-Garlic can have very powerful anti-cancer properties.
+Garlic is understood to have powerful and multifaceted anticancer properties.
 It is also considered to have anti-bacterial and anti-viral properties as well.
 It is also low in antinutrients.
 It has exhibited measurable protection when simultaneously consuming harmful dietary molecules (and more on cancer).
 Caution is warranted as skin exposure to garlic can cause "second-degree burns".

 Checklist: